Firecrackers (film): Critical reception

 Katie Walsh wrote in the Los Angeles Times, "Firecrackers isn’t just a confident feature debut from Mozaffari, but a daring one, the kind of fast and furious feminine filmmaking that heralds the arrival of several exciting new talents."

-The film was named a New York Times Critic's Pick in 2019 and David Edelstein named it to New York (magazine)'s "The Movies We Loved in 2019" list.
+The film was named a New York Times Critic's Pick in 2019, and David Edelstein named it to New York's "The Movies We Loved in 2019" list.

 Accolades

 In December 2018, the Toronto International Film Festival named the film to its annual year-end Canada's Top Ten films.